| In 1941, Americans could look either east or west and find a shooting war in

 collect 43,919 tons of fat, 255,513 tons of tin cans, 6 millions tons of waste paper, and

+26 million tons of scrap iron and steel.
 Local Ladies Auxiliaries also devoted themselves to the war effort.

 Besides assisting posts with local and national programs, Auxiliary members tried to